ChatScript/ChatScript/WIKI/Practicum-messaging.md

 ```
 This active string will keep the spaces you see here when delivered to the user.

+`#OUTPUT_NODEBUG` blocks the system from trying to interpret words starting with : as being debug
+commands.

 ## Accents

 Suppose you want your bot to talk with a French accent.
 Or use texting.
 You could, of course,